tatiana-perry/sdk-draft/checkoutsdk.md

 ```

 Make sure the page refreshes and now the Gift Certificate Amount is displayed.
-To add the coupon `this.props.cart.coupon.discountedAmount`.
+To add the coupon add or change it to: `this.props.cart.coupon.discountedAmount`.

 In `assets/js/theme/checkout/checkout.jsx` there were are a few changes that need to be made.
 This `.then(({ checkout }) => console.log(checkout.getCart()));` was replaced with `.then(() => this.setState({ isLoading: false }));` [`setState`](https://reactjs.org/docs/react-component.html#setstate) queues changes to the component and tell React the component and its children need to updated(re-rendered) with the new state.